luria/laravel-modelmap/README.md

 # modelmap
-Maps models and their relationships into a draw.io compatible xml file
+Maps models and their relationships into a draw.io compatible xml file.

+TEST - Do not use